apombo90/Cryptocurrencies/README.md

 ## Project overview

-The pruporse of this project is to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for an investment.
-To acommplish this, the data was processed to fit the machine learning models.
+The purpose of this project is to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for an investment.
+To accomplish this, the data was processed to fit the machine learning models.
 Since there was no known output, this project used unsupervised learning.
 Also, to group the cryptocurrencies, a clustering algorithm was used.
-Finally the results were shown with data visualizations to share findings.
+Finally, the results were shown with data visualizations to share findings.

 ## Resources